xma711/notebook/machine_learning/README.md

 	e.g. the parameter for l2 norm regularizer.

 5. pick a loss function.
-usually you do not have to pick, because popular hypothesis class has its popular choice of loss function.
+Usually you do not have to pick, because popular hypothesis class has its popular choice of loss function.
 	e.g. linear regression: square loss function;
 		svm: hinge loss function;
 		logitstic regression: log loss function.